imagingbook/gopro-file-renamer/README.md

 The creation dates of the files are not changed.

 **Notes:**
-* This tool only works for files produced with GoPro **Hero6** to **Hero12** cams.
+* This tool only works for files produced with GoPro **Hero6** to **Hero12** (and hopefully later) cams.
 Earlier models using different file naming conventions are not supported (see https://community.gopro.com/s/article/GoPro-Camera-File-Naming-Convention for details).
 * **No backup copies** of the files are made during renaming because of the large size of the video files.
+To be safe, users should make their own backups before running this program.

 ## How to use

-* A Java runtime must be installed on your machine and the `java` executable must be on the path.
+* A Java runtime must be installed (min.
+Version 1.8) on your machine and the `java` executable must be on the path.
 * Download [**assets/renamer.jar**](https://github.com/imagingbook/gopro-file-renamer/tree/master/assets/renamer.jar) to your local file system.
 This is an executable
   JAR file which includes all dependencies.
 * Open a command or shell window in the same location and type